cava-tina/Kuala-Lumpur-Property-Price-Prediction/README.md

 Support Document of testing and preprocessing:

-A testlink hosted on Streamlit Cloud:
+A testlink hosted on Streamlit Cloud: https://kuala-lumpur-property-price-prediction.streamlit.app/

-My edited dataset:
+My edited dataset:cleaned_data.csv

-Streamlit source code:
+Streamlit source code: dashboard.py

 How to run: